truenas/documentation/content/SCALE/SCALETutorials/Shares/SMB/AddSMBShares.md

 {{< /expand>}}

 #### Approving Apple Software Compatibility
 AFP shares are deprecated and not available in SCALE.
-To customize your SMB share to work with a migraged AFP share or with your MacOS, use the **Advanced Options** settings provided for these uses cases.
+To customize your SMB share to work with a migrated AFP share or with your MacOS, use the **Advanced Options** settings provided for these uses cases.
 {{< expand "Click here for more information" "v" >}}
 **Time Machine** enables [Apple Time Machine](https://support.apple.com/en-us/HT201250) backups on this share.